News, events, media, seminars and more

-Luckily, unlike the in US, in England and Wales we have the opportunity to estimate the costs prior to court; court rules require a Disclosure Report and an estimate of the broad range of costs of disclosure to be filed at court before the first case management conference (CMC).
+Luckily, unlike the in the US, in England and Wales, we have the opportunity to estimate the costs prior to court; court rules require a Disclosure Report and an estimate of the broad range of costs of disclosure to be filed at court before the first case management conference (CMC).

 A report, verified by a statement of truth, that:

 In an eDisclosure process, whenever a document is deemed relevant, irrespective of where in the world it may be located, it would be expected that all reasonable steps are taken to ensure all copies of the electronic data are captured.
 Failure to comply with a Court order or the parties’ agreement to forensically image all relevant ESI can result in substantial damages that may severely impact an organisation’s ability to operate.

 One might imagine that in this day and age with the availability of software tools, retrieving documents or computer records is a relatively easy task.
 Isn’t it just as simple as asking the IT Manager to copy and paste the relevant files onto a USB device and providing said memory back to you?
 The reality is, it is not as straightforward as that.
 In fact, the scenario described above is not only a forensically unsound process, but it also would not be defensible in a court of law.